LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Setup: Benchmarking experimentation

 \end{assumption}

-Intuitively, (AB) is the minimal condition for calling this evaluation setup a \emph{benchmark environment} at all: the evaluator should not care about the identity of the training procedure or other metadata, and care only about what was submitted (the artifact).
-In other words, the benchmark interaction is fully summarized by the reduced-form kernel $Q(\cdot \mid w)$, which is fixed across algorithms.
+Intuitively, (MB) is the minimal condition for calling this evaluation setup a \emph{benchmark environment} at all: the evaluator should not care about the identity of the training procedure or other metadata, and care only about what was submitted (the artifact).
+In other words, the benchmark interaction is fully summarized by the reduced-form kernel $Q(\cdot \mid w)$, which is fixed across methods.